toobrian/alx-system_engineering-devops/README.md

-# this repo contains all the code related to the task of shell  basics
+this script prints the absolute pathname of the current working directory